February 14, 2025

 The fact that it’s free (or low-cost for pfSense+ and Netgate appliances) makes it an attractive option for organizations looking to cut costs without sacrificing security.
 It works incredibly well for businesses, home labs, and small offices.

-I also find it impressive that it offers deep customization options, including multi-WAN support, VPN configurations, IDS/IPS (Snort), and load balancing for a free tool.
+Users also appreciate that it offers deep customization options, including multi-WAN support, VPN configurations, IDS/IPS (Snort), and load balancing for a free tool.

 Despite these drawbacks, pfSense stands out for its flexibility, cost-effectiveness, and sheer power.
 If you’re comfortable with networking and want full control over your firewall without the restrictions of proprietary systems, pfSense is one of the best choices available.